FlagOpen/FlagScale/README.md

     ```
     The above instructions create two conda environments: `flagscale-train` and `flagscale-inference`, which contain the dependency environments for training and inference, respectively.

-3. Install the packages with customized extensions (options):
+3. Install the packages with customized extensions:
     ```sh
     cd vllm
     pip install .